Methadone used in Treatment

 • Risk of overdose

-After substance abuse counseling, medical examinations, psychological assessment, and at least 8 random drug tests in a year, you can wait to be admitted into one of the nearby methadone clinics.
+After substance abuse counseling, medical examinations, psychological assessment, and at least 8 random drug tests in a year, you can wait to be admitted into one of the nearby Methadone clinics.
 You may receive immediate admission or have to wait a few weeks, depending on the extent and severity of your condition.

 Find the Right Methadone Clinic